History of New Media -- Spring '18

-Students will develop an outline of the themes and arguments of specific readings, as well as create several thought questions which will then be used to lead class discussion.
-Each student should schedule a meeting well in advance with the class TA, Julie Martin, so that she can give you feedback as you continue to develop this material.
-Email a PDF copy to the Professor and the TA as well as a printed copy due the day of the class discussion.
+Students are required to develop an outline of the themes and arguments of specific readings, as well as create at least three thought questions which will then be used to lead class discussion.
+Each student should schedule a meeting with the Professor well in advance of the presentation to receive feedback as you continue to develop this material.
+Email a final PDF copy to firstname.lastname@example.org at least 24 hrs before the day of the class discussion.

 Project 1: New Media Critique / Analysis

 Be sure to describe this work, before you analyze and interpret.
 How has the artist used interactivity and the user interface to enhance the viewer's experience?
 What is this piece about?
 What is the subject of this piece?
 How does this piece address the viewer?
 Does this work create the illusion of reality?
 How does it represent space and/or time?
 What ideas and concepts from the history of new media seem to engage this artist?
 Support your argument with specific reference to the ideas and concepts from our readings and discussions.

-Write a minimum 1000 word, 4 page essay outlining your analysis.
+Write a minimum 1000 word, 4 printed pages, double spaced essay outlining your analysis.

 Project 2: The Language of New Media